History and Overview of Grand Turk

 The Cruise Center

 A relatively recent addition (historically speaking) to Grand Turk is the Grand Turk Cruise Center on the southern end of the island.
-This facility was opened in 2006 by Carnival Cruise Lines as a stop for ocean liners and as a base of operations for cruise ship visitors, who account for the majority of annual visitors to the Turks and Caicos Islands, according to tourism statistics.
+This facility was opened in 2006 by Carnival Cruise Line as a stop for ocean liners and as a base of operations for cruise ship visitors, who account for the majority of annual visitors to the Turks and Caicos Islands, according to tourism statistics.

 Many jewelry and gift shops, restaurants, bars, and attractions are located here, along with swimming pools for cruise ship guests.